-In the fall of 2016, the SDCE Office of Institutional Effectiveness worked in conjunction with the SDCE Office of the President to provide feedback on the design of the 2016 survey instrument.
-Face validity and content validity of the instrument was established through feedback from the SDCE Office of Institutional Effectiveness, the SDCE Office of the President, and CCCCO's Educational Services, which included the following content experts: an SDCE administrator, SDCE classified staff member, former SDCE instructional dean, and staff from the CCCCO's Office of Educational Services.
+In the fall of 2016, the SDCE Office of Planning, Research, and Institutional Effectiveness (formerly Office of Institutional Effectiveness) worked in conjunction with the SDCE Office of the President to provide feedback on the design of the 2016 survey instrument.
+Face validity and content validity of the instrument was established through feedback from the SDCE Office of Planning, Research, and Institutional Effectiveness, the SDCE Office of the President, and CCCCO's Educational Services, which included the following content experts: an SDCE administrator, SDCE classified staff member, former SDCE instructional dean, and staff from the CCCCO's Office of Educational Services.